 Synopsis: School mental health, safety, privacy, and other education matters.
 Adds additional purposes for which advances made under the school corporation and charter school safety advance program may be used.
 Amends the purposes of the Indiana safe schools fund.
-Makes changes the membership of the county school safety commission.
-Establishes the integrated school based mental health and substance use disorder services grant program to provide grants to school corporations, charter schools, and accredited nonpublic schools for use to development integrated school based mental health and substance use disorder services plans.
-Requires a law enforcement agency to send a written copy of the statutory definition of a "dangerous" person, and written instructions concerning the reporting of a dangerous person, to each charter school, nonpublic school, and school corporation in the law enforcement agency's jurisdiction.
-Requires the department of education, in coordination with the Indiana intelligence fusion center, to distribute certain information and establish certain guidelines concerning the "If You See Something, Say Something" tip line.
-Requires a teacher preparation program to include content concerning school safety.
-Requires the study of health education, for grades 6 through 12, to include instruction on mental health.
-Requires the (Continued next page)
+Makes changes to the membership of the county school safety commission.
+Establishes the integrated school based mental health and substance use disorder services grant program to provide grants to school (Continued next page)